ryan-williams/git-helpers/README.md

 ![gb](http://f.cl.ly/items/1w310Q0S3n0a3f1K1u29/Screen%20Shot%202014-09-08%20at%2010.29.46%20AM.png)

 Things to note:
-* sorts branches in reverse-chron order of last modification, instead of alphabetically
+* It sorts branches in reverse-chron order of last modification, instead of alphabetically
-* nice colors for each field
+* It has nice colors for each field
-* quick, at-a-glance "# commits ahead" and "# commits behind"
+* It has quick, at-a-glance "# commits ahead" and "# commits behind"
-* abbreviated "time since last commit"
+* It shows abbreviated "time since last commit"

 #### Related: "git remote-branches" (`git br`) ####